cjgronlund/project-rome/project-rome-docs/user-activities/android/how-to-guides/user-activities-android.md

         {
             Log.d("UserActivityFragment", "Failed to read user activity!" + throwable.getMessage() + " " + throwable.getStackTrace());
         } else {
+            // get the returned UserActivitySessionHistoryItems
             for (UserActivitySessionHistoryItem item : result)
             {
                 mHistoryItems.add(item);
             }
-            mActivityStatus.setText("Read user activity successfully");
         }
     }
 });
 ```

 Now your app should have a populated list of **UserActivitySessionHistoryItem**s.
-Each of these can deliver the underlying **UserActivity** (see [UserActivitySessionHistoryItem](https://docs.microsoft.com/java/api/com.microsoft.connecteddevices.useractivities._user_activity_session_history_item) for details), which you can then display to the user.
+Each of these can deliver the underlying **UserActivity** (see **[UserActivitySessionHistoryItem](https://docs.microsoft.com/java/api/com.microsoft.connecteddevices.useractivities._user_activity_session_history_item)** for details), which you can then display to the user.